MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xbox-live-resources.md

 * [Xbox Live Unity plug-in](https://github.com/Microsoft/xbox-live-unity-plugin)

 > [!WARNING]
 > Because this is an Xbox Live Creators Program tool, the Xbox Live Unity plug-in will not provide the full suite of Xbox Live features.
-Refer to the [developer program overview feature table](developer-program-overview.md#feature-table) to see what Xbox Live services will be available.
+To see what Xbox Live services are available, see the [developer program overview feature table](developer-program-overview.md#feature-table).

 ## Xbox Live Platform Extensions SDK

 This package contains winmd files and documentation related to Secure Networking and Connected Storage features for the UWP platform.
-This extension will enable the use of Connected Storage in your UWP titles through use of the Windows.Gaming.XboxLive.Storage namespace.
+This extension will enable the use of Connected Storage in your UWP titles through use of the `Windows.Gaming.XboxLive.Storage` namespace.

 * [Xbox Live Platform Extensions SDK](http://aka.ms/xblextsdk)